 5. Editing is half the trick

 While having good camera equipment and working with the right light is very important, editing is very important, too.
 We always use Adobe Lightroom, which you can use on your smartphone (free!) or on your desktop (paid).
 Laura is the master editor between us and she has learned how to use Lightroom the last couple of years.
 She also developed her own filters, which makes me (Nicolas) capable of editing too and we now use these filters to edit all our pictures with just one click.
 It can really turn a mediocre picture in a great one!
-Our presets are available on sale right now!

 6. Don’t care about what other people think